 Crafted: Solid bent beech, brown stained; cane weave.

 Learn More Still curious about bentwood furniture?
-Click here to learn about the Thonet rocking chair.
+Click here to see Thonet Chair and Armchair Model No. 7, 8, 11 & 12.

 Crafted: Solid bent beech, brown stained; brass fittings; cane weave.